HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

       ![](../../../images/Remote-DB2-Volume-Info-Compose-Small.png){ width="400" }

 !!!note
       Ramp-up time is 0.4 seconds per user.
 The test duration includes the ramp-up time plus one hour at the peak load of concurrent users.

 ## Results

 The test results revealed no errors or pod restarts during execution.
 Following the implementation of the [tuning changes](./rendering_small_config.md#dx-compose-tuning), there was a significant improvement in both the total average response time and overall throughput.
 Furthermore, the average response time for the top five requests demonstrated a marked enhancement, confirming the effectiveness of the optimizations.

 The test results were analyzed using Prometheus and Grafana dashboards.
 Resource limits were adjusted based on CPU and memory usage observations from Grafana during the load tests.
+For HAProxy and webEngine pods, the CPU and memory limits were fully utilized and were subsequently increased.

-Additionally, by reviewing and updating the cache statistics tool, the results showed optimal performance, with improvements in both average and 95th percentile response times.
-For HAProxy and webEngine pods, the CPU and memory limits were fully utilized.
-These limits were increased based on the CPU and memory usage observations from Grafana during the load test.
+Additionally, after reviewing and updating the cache statistics tool, optimal performance was achieved, with improvements in both average and 95th percentile response times.
+Increasing webEngine CPU cores by 1.3, adjusting HAProxy from 200m to 500m, and modifying ringApi from 100m to 200m led to a significant improvement in the total average response time, resulting in a tenfold increase in performance.
+To support these adjustments, CPU limits for persistenceNode, persistenceConnectionPool, and imageProcessor were reduced, prioritizing the optimization of rendering scenarios.

 The next section provides detailed guidance on using the cache statistics tool and the tuning steps.